Discover How Your Investment Strategy Measures Up to Proven Success Principles So You Can Improve Your Portfolio

 In fact, offensive and defensive investing are flip-sides of the same coin.
 No investment strategy is complete without either half of the coin.

 8th Investment Strategy Commandment: Thou Shalt Avoid Illiquidity

 Liquidity refers to the ease with which an investment can be sold and converted into cash.
 Certain hedge funds, partnership interests, and real estate are examples of assets that have the potential to become illiquid.
 Large cap stocks and bonds are examples of highly liquid investments.

-Don’t be a miser on expenses and miss your next great investment, but also don’t be wasteful by paying unnecessarily without receiving a value added benefit.
+You must strike a balance.
+Don’t be a miser on expenses and miss your next great investment.
+And don’t be wasteful by paying unnecessarily without receiving a value added benefit.

 Be smart by willingly paying for value added investment services.
 Likewise, always seek to get the greatest value from your investment dollar by not paying for services that don’t add value.
-Balance is the key.
+Again, balance is the key.

-Nothing is more financially dangerous than a million dollar portfolio managed with a thousand dollars worth of financial intelligence.
-Your investment skills and knowledge will be reflected in your investment results.
-If you want to improve your ROI (return on investment) then you must first improve your financial intelligence.
-That is where Financial Mentor can help.
+If you want to improve your return on investment, then you must first improve your financial intelligence.
+That’s where Financial Mentor can help.